codewars/codewars.com/README.md

 If the issue is related specifically to the execution of code (Test Frameworks, test output, etc) then a better place to log would be within the [Codewars Runner CLI repository](https://github.com/Codewars/codewars-runner-cli/issues).

 If you are looking to express an interest in adding a new feature to Codewars, you may do so here.
 Please be sure to check that it hasn't been logged already.

+## How to contribute to docs

+The Codewars documentation is currently powered by the Github Wiki system.
+This is a temporary system until the new documentation system is fully fleshed out.
+For now you should ignore the `docs` folder within this repository and contribute directly to the wiki instead.